dripdropdr/Face-heaan/README.md

 ## 4. Installation

-- [```requirements.txt```][link1] file is required to set up the environment for running the program.
+- [```requirements.txt```][link1] file is required to set up the virtual environment for running the program.
 This file contains a list of all the libraries needed to run your program and their versions.

   #### 1. In **venv** Environment,